 Title IX Training

 Knowledge is power.
-CPCC has put together online training modules for both employees and students.
+Central Piedmont has put together online training modules for both employees and students.
 This training addresses many issues and will add to your confidence in dealing with potential Title IX concerns.
 We encourage you to use the links below and take full advantage of this resource.
-The trainings cover many topics, including the following:
+The training cover many topics, including the following:

 - Types of sexual misconduct